 - Lost earning capacity – which is different from lost future wages.
 This is a form of damages that predicts how the injury will diminish the victim’s future earning power.
 In essence, calculating how much the injury has diminished future earnings.

 Doyle APC attorneys are knowledgeable about the catastrophic impact CRPS can have on the sufferer as well as family members.
-Our attorneys would be happy to discuss the specifics of your case and whether legal remedies may exist.
-Please fill out our confidential contact form below or call 1-800-736-9085.
+Our attorneys would be happy to discuss the specifics of your situation and whether legal remedies may exist.
+Please fill out our confidential form or call 1-800-736-9085.